donedgardo/work/Yarisite/README.md

 ###ToDo:

--Set up Bootstrap.
--Set up layout for mobile and desktop ranges of screensize.
+..*Set up layout for mobile and desktop ranges of screensize.
+..*Add sign in capability to owner and clients.
+..*Add forms for owner and clients to create/delete/edit user forms.